-All the above items are included in your day care gross income.
+All the above items are included in your daycare gross income.

-Grants made directly to your business are generally included in business income.
-If you spend the grant money in your day care business, you can deduct those expenditures.
+- Grants made directly to your business are generally included in business income.
+If you spend the grant money in your daycare business, you can deduct those expenditures. - Most tax professionals recommend that you include reimbursements in your business gross income.
+You can then claim a deduction for the expenses included in the reimbursement.

-Day Care Providers Income and Expenses
+Daycare Providers Income and Expenses